gxdai/bashNote/python/super.md

    * **\__double\_leading\_and\_double\_trailing\_underscore\_\_**: This is convention for special variables or methods.
 * To use as "Internationalization"
 * To separate the digits of numbers.

+## `classmethod` denotes the method belongs to the class, not instance.